Hexeption/MCP-Reborn/README.md

 ### How to use

-1. Import the build.gradle in Intellij.
+1. Import the build.gradle and settings.gradle in Intellij.

 2. Run the Gradle "setup" task in the mcp folder in IntelliJ - you may need to select View > Tool Windows > Gradle to get this option.